etjossem/etjossem.github.io/_posts/2014-03-27-mobile-input-modes.md

 Why not just use `<input type="text">`, like we used to?
 Here's why we need each of the attributes above:

 **Type**: Technically, you *could* use `type="tel"`.
 It's an ugly hack, but it does reliably pull up a phone-style input on just about any mobile browser.
-That said, there are better and more semantic ways to get where we want to be.
-You want this to be `type="number"`, because it reflects the true purpose of the field.
+That said, there are better and more semantic ways to get what we want.
+In a perfect world, this should be `type="number"`, because it reflects the true purpose of the field.

 **Pattern**: Most of the common iPhone browsers will infer the correct keypad type from `pattern`, a regular expression to tell the browser which inputs should be treated as valid.
 In this case, we're using `pattern="[0-9]*"` to say "allow the user to give us anything starting with a digit, zero through nine."